ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 for configuring an aggregator.
 It includes all the fields to be associated with a task (see task configuration in
 {{?DAP=I-D.draft-ietf-ppm-dap-01}}.).
-Besides, `TaskConfig` also includes fields that useful for configuring a task in-band:
+Besides, `TaskConfig` also includes fields that are useful for configuring a task in-band:

 * An opaque `task_info` that is specific to a task.
 For e.g. this can be a string describing the purpose of this task.